Do you want to learn how to speak Korean? If so, you’ve come to the right place!

 Online resource: https://www.90daykorean.com/korean-sentence-structure/

-There are some additional Korean grammar sections in this lesson on sentence structures, but you can skip it for now.
-Just focus on the verbs and the conjugations, they will be the biggest help.
+There are some additional Korean grammar sections in this lesson on sentence structures, but you can skip them for now.
+Just focus on the verbs and the conjugations; they will be the biggest help.
 You can go back and practice Korean grammar later.